Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 #### Nitin's Work

-Nitin Tejuja Sok's task was to use Selenium-AT-SPI, which is a work in progress, to reproduce a minute-long script created with KdeEcoTest to test several activities of the educational software GCompris.
+Nitin Tejuja SoK's task was to use Selenium-AT-SPI, which is a work in progress, to reproduce a minute-long script created with KdeEcoTest to test several activities of the educational software GCompris.
 His work was very efficient, as after a month Nitin was able to
 - run Selenium-AT-SPI
 - write an installation guide for Selenium-AT-SPI